pemo11/poshguibook/winforms.md

 $f.Text = "Aloa!"
 $f.ShowDialog()
 ```

 Or if you prefer a one liner:

 ```PowerShell
 & {$a=[System.Windows.Forms.Form]::new();$a.Text="Aloha!";$a.ShowDialog()}
 ```

 What happened to the *Add-Type*-Cmdlet?
 Its needed only once in a PowerShell session (and is not necessary if you are still using the "ISE";).

-The form is show as a dialog and not as "real" window.
-In practice this distinction is not so important since in most cases a dialog box all that is needed and wanted.
+The form is shown as a dialog and not as "real" window.
+In practice this distinction is not so important since in most cases a dialog box is all that is needed and wanted.

-But a dialog box does not have its own message loop.
+A dialog box does not have its own message loop.

 To create a "real" window based on a form the static *Run()* method of the *System.Windows.Forms.Application* class is used.
 But there is caveat.
-This can not be done in the commandline but in the *PowerShell ISE* on *Windows* for example.
+This can not be done in the CLI but in the *PowerShell ISE* on *Windows* for example.

 **example:**

 The following example creates a "real" Window.
 To present an alternative, the *Form* class is instantiated by the *New-Object*-Cmdlet.
+A small advantage is that properties can be set through the *Property* parameter.

 ```PowerShell
 using namespace System.Windows.Forms